rachit-mishra/geopolitics_gdelt_insights/README.md

 # Geopolitics Streaming Project

-This repository demonstrates an end-to-end distributed streaming system using open source tools for real-time geopolitical event analysis.
+This project aims to demonstrate an end-to-end distributed streaming system using open source tools for real-time geopolitical event analysis.
 The system leverages:

 - **Kafka** for data ingestion.
 - **Spark Structured Streaming** for real-time processing.